ptjuanramos/java-research-study/TestingJUnitMockito/README.md

 Mockito.when(shipment.getSenderAddress()).thenReturn(address);
 ...
 ```
 Which basically what those rules are saying in a common language is: Yeiii, when the `getReceiverAddress()` method is called return the address Mocked object please...
 Ahh...
 And when `getSenderAddress()` return again the same object.
-This way we guarantee that before adding a new Mockito rule for the receiver and the sender object no `NullpointerException` is thrown.
+This way before we add a new Mockito rule for the receiver and the sender object no `NullpointerException` is thrown.

 Then we just pass the `Shipment` object like it was retrieved from the database.